 One time, I sat on my closet floor in tears as I loaded up all the heels I could no longer wear.
 Another time, while shoe shopping, out of pure frustration, I actually threw a shoe I was trying on at my husband when he suggested that I might be overreacting about not being able to find fashionable shoes that worked with my leg brace.
 Not a proud moment for me.
 Getting upset about shoes might seem a bit trivial in the grand scheme of things, but it was just one more thing on a very large mountain of things I was trying to deal with.

 One day when I was at my worst, I told my husband I would understand if he wanted to leave me; this was not what he signed up for and it wasn’t fair to him.
 He looked at me like I was crazy and told me he would take me any way he could have me.
 In that moment, I finally understood…that man REALLY loved me!

-Here is where the first part of my story fits in, and because I think this is so important, I want to be honest.
 When you’re a survivor of abuse, you crave control, because when you are in control, you feel safe.
-I think this is true for anyone who has experienced trauma.
-With MMN, I couldn’t control what was happening to my body, so all these feelings I thought I had put to rest a long time ago came bubbling back up.
-I decided it was time to get help and go to a therapist.
-With her help, I started the process of forgiveness and stopped blaming myself for things out of my control.
-MMN was out of my control, but how I handled it was something I could control.
-She helped me understand that this was like a grieving process, and when I came out the other side, my new normal could be just as wonderful.
-I had so much to be grateful for, most of all the unconditional love from my family.
+With MMN, my world was spinning out of control…all those feelings I thought I had put to rest a long time ago came bubbling back up.
+My husband very gently suggested that I might want to go back to therapy, and I agreed; he was right.
+With my therapist’s help, I realized MMN was out of my control, but how I handled it was something I could control.
+She helped me understand that this was like a grieving process.
+I was grieving the loss of the life I thought I would have, but my new normal could be just as wonderful.
+Therapy helped me bring back into focus how much I still had to be grateful for and it reminded me that I was a survivor.